Al Zulfiqar: History

 Cracks started to appear in Al-Zulfiqar after Murtaza Bhutto and one of his most trusted aides, Raja Anwar, developed differences.
 Raja wanted to return to Pakistan and help Benazir Bhutto in her political struggle against the Zia dictatorship.

 Murtaza asked his main hit man, Salamullah Tipu, to assassinate Raja and his supporters.
 Tipu was a former leftist student leader who had joined Al-Zulfiqar in 1980.

 Raja was thrown into a Kabul jail on Murtaza's request and eventually so was Tipu when in 1984 his wild antics became a security threat to Kabul and Murtaza.

 Murtaza folded the organization's operations in Kabul when his younger brother, Shahnawaz Bhutto, died suddenly in Nice, in the French Riviera, in 1985, allegedly from poisoning.
 Both Benazir and Murtaza insisted that he was poisoned by his young Afghan wife who had become an agent of the Pakistani intelligence agency, the ISI.

-Murtaza eventually moved to Syria and continued low-key Al-Zulfiqar operations from there.
+Murtaza eventually moved to Syria and continued low-level Al-Zulfiqar operations from there.